Calories are king when it comes to weight loss.

 If any of these symptoms has you nodding your head, it’s not too late to change.
 It’s OK to slowly increase your calories and see what happens.

-First you need to know how many calories to cut.
+First you need to know how many calories to cut, and you can learn how to lose 5 pounds in a week.
 If you need a good place to start, use a TDEE calculator to see how many calories your body needs each day to maintain your weight.
 From there, cut no more than 10-20% for weight loss.

 Fair warning, you might briefly see an increase in weight due to the increased volume of food, but that passes quickly.